cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

-First, run a pre-flight check with `utils/spatial/assert_inputs_ok.R` that performs the following: - Verify that rasters can be opened. - Enforce CRS and polygonal geometry. - Standardize the geometry column as `geom`. - Guarantees unique, non-NA IDs. - Optionally reproject to the project CRS: NAD83 / EPSG:4269.
+First, run a pre-flight check with `utils/spatial/assert_inputs_ok.R` that performs the following: - Verify that rasters can be opened. - Enforce CRS and polygonal geometry. - Standardize the geometry column as `geom`. - Guarantees unique, non-NA IDs.

 Second, prep and align raster and zone `utils/spatial/prep_and_align.R`.
 The function performs the following: - Ensures zones are valid